You need an overview in order to prioritize

 A Management Report View of your Project is a visualization wherein the status and progress of the structure of a project is reported.

-Below you see an example of the Project Landscape Map Report View.
-This visualization is the same as the previous one, only now every item on the diagram has a color indicating whether the underlying document or products is correct, completed, available, and/or approved on time.
+Below is an example of the Project Landscape Map Report View.
+This visualization is the same as the previous one; now, every item on the diagram only has a color indicating whether the underlying document or product is correct, completed, available, and/or approved on time.

 The red color on this example report view tells us a viewer quickly which products or documents are incorrect, incomplete, not available, or not approved on time.
 And now you can start to fix things.
 You can prioritize because you have a (shared) overview of the current status of the project's structure.